Flag of Indiana: First flag

-Indiana battle flag used during the American Civil War.
-Uses symbols that were later used on the first Indiana state flag.
+Battle flag flown during the American Civil War, featuring symbols later used on the first state flag.

+On February 21, 1885, each state was asked to dedicate a state flag for the Washington Monument.
+At the time, Indiana lacked a state flag, and so the Indiana government had authorized Eliza Callis, the State Librarian for the Indiana State Library, to produce the first Indiana state flag.
+The flag was also carried during President Cleveland inauguration.

+The design depicted the seal of Indiana wrapped in an oak leaf wreath, a star-spangled shield with 13 stars and stripes below the seal, and a red scroll above the seal bearing the state's name.

+In 1893, when Benjamin Harrison came to Indianapolis, the flag was flown to celebrate his arrival.
+In 1901, a fair was held in Indianapolis in which it was displayed.

+Prior to the adoption of the state flag, a battle flag of near identical design was flown to represent the 13th Indiana Infantry Regiment during the American Civil War.

 Second flag

+Second official flag of Indiana (1901–1955); the United States flag.

 In 1901, Senate Bill 239 of Chapter 150 in Laws of the State of Indiana sought to make the flag of the United States the official state flag of Indiana.
 This Act passed at the Sixty-Second Regular Session of the General Assembly, and was put into effect on March 9, 1901, when Governor Winfield Durbin signed the bill into law.
 This Act lasted until 1955 when the Indiana General Assembly amended the Act, officially recognizing Paul Hadley's flag design as the state flag.